 Last weekend the festival of iris flowers was held in Tennessee.
 These small Tennessee towns have some of the best festivals.
-Of course, I love to check out all the good food and the wonderful arts and crafts.
+Of course, I love to check out all the wonderful festival foods and crafts.
 Many people drove to the festival mainly to buy a funnel cake.
 Can you imagine!

 It was such a beautiful weekend to hold the festival of iris flowers.
 The sun was out bright and the temperatures were up there; combine this with the hills (small mountains) of the town and you would think it would have been a chore to check out all the attractions.
 Quite the opposite.
 With all the very nice people from the area and the relaxed atmosphere, it was such an enjoyable time.